Skip to content

 Hybrid: binding + HTTP credentials

 Inside a Worker, you can pass both a binding and HTTP credentials.
-Reads and writes go through the binding (no egress, no extra round trip); url() and signedUploadUrl() route through the HTTP signer because a Worker binding has no signing primitive.
-The S3 client is lazy-loaded - bindings-only Workers don’t pull @aws-sdk/client-s3 into their bundle.
+Reads and writes go through the binding (no egress, no extra round trip); url() and signedUploadUrl() route through an S3-compatible SigV4 signer because a Worker binding has no signing primitive.
+Hybrid signing runs on aws4fetch (Web Crypto only), so neither the binding path nor hybrid mode ever pulls @aws-sdk/* packages into the Worker bundle.

 // Inside a Cloudflare Worker.
 The binding handles uploads/downloads